Reasons why your car may have been removed, and how to get it back.

 If your car was parked in Oxford

 Call the Thames Valley Police Control Room on 101 to see if it has been removed on our behalf.
-If this is the case, you will need to go to the Oxford Parking Shop.
-After payment of the outstanding charges, they will tell you where your car is stored.
+If this is the case, you will need to call us on 0845 337 1138.
+After payment of the outstanding charges, we will tell you where your car is stored.

 If your car was parked elsewhere in the county